sergiokml/FunctionPdfConvert/README.md

 </p>
 <br />

-Function Azure that allows to upload a file (to ShraePoint site) and download it as PDF format.
+Function Azure that allows to upload a file (to SharePoint site) and download it as PDF format.
 This application is not for converting an XML file using the standards for electronic invoices set by [Servicio de Impuestos Internos](https://www.sii.cl/).

 ### 📝&nbsp; Details